Nepal national football team: Origins (1921–1993)

 Football in Nepal had been a national sport as early as 1921 during the Rana dynasty.
 Several clubs were formed and several domestic tournaments such as the Ram Janaki Cup (1934), and the Tribhuvan Challenge Shield (1948) were organized.
-In 1951, the All Nepal Football Association (ANFA) was founded, and this saw the formation of the Nepal national football team.
+In 1951, the All Nepal Football Association (ANFA) was founded, and this saw the formation of the Nepal national football team Nepal was one of the greatest back back in time but started focusing on cricket.

 Emergence (1963–1970)

 In 1963, Nepal appeared in their first international away game in the Aga Khan Gold Cup; the predecessor of the President's Gold Cup, Asia Champion Club Tournament, and Asian Club Championship (now rebranded as the AFC Champions League) after various associations (including ANFA) insisted on entering national teams instead of clubs.
-After Nepal entered an 18-man squad, ANFA flew the players to Dhaka, East Pakistan (now Bangladesh) to play their first match.
+After Nepal entered an 18-man squad, ANFA flew the players to Dacca, East Pakistan (now Bangladesh) to play their first match.
 Nepal faced Western Railway, a Pakistani team in the Bangabandhu National Stadium.
-However, the match was lost 0–7.
+However, Nepal lost the match 0–7.
 Two days later, Nepal played the Dhaka Wanderers, a local East Pakistani team.
-Though this match was also lost 0–7.
+This match was also lost 0–7.
 After two disastrous games, Nepal was sure to be knocked out of the preliminary round.
-The final game was against Dhaka Police Club, though, despite the previous heavy losses, Nepal managed to win the game with a single goal.
-The goal scorer, Prakash Bikram Shah, became the first Nepali to score on foreign soil.
-The goal took place at the 19th minute.
+The final game was against Dhaka Police Club, though, despite the previous heavy losses, Nepal managed to win the game with a single goal, Prakash Bikram Shah becoming the first Nepali to score on foreign soil.
+The goal was scored in the 19th minute.